-The "main sequence of galaxies"-defined in terms of the total star formation rate ψ versus the total stellar mass M -is a well-studied tight relation that has been observed at several wavelengths and at different redshifts.
+The "main sequence of galaxies" - defined in terms of the total star formation rate $\psi$ vs. the total stellar mass $M$ - is a well-studied tight relation that has been observed at several wavelengths and at different redshifts.
 All earlier studies have derived this relation from integrated properties of galaxies.
-We recover the same relation from an analysis of spatially resolved properties, with integral field spectroscopic (IFS) observations of 306 galaxies from the CALIFA survey.
-We consider the SFR surface density in units of $\log(M{\odot} \text{ yr}^{-1} \text{ Kpc}^{-2})$ and the stellar mass surface density in units of $\log(M{\odot} \text{ Kpc}^{-2})$ in individual spaxels that probe spatial scales of 0.5-1.5 Kpc.
-This local relation exhibits a high degree of correlation with small scatter ($\sigma = 0.23$ dex), irrespective of the dominant ionization source of the host galaxy or its integrated stellar mass.
-We highlight (i) the integrated star formation main sequence formed by galaxies whose dominant ionization process is related to star formation, for which we find a slope of 0.81 ± 0.02 ; (ii) for the spatially resolved relation obtained with the spaxel analysis, we find a slope of 0.72 ± 0.04 ; and (iii) for the integrated main sequence, we also identified a sequence formed by galaxies that are dominated by an old stellar population, which we have called the retired galaxies sequence.
+We recover the same relation from an analysis of spatially-resolved properties, with integral field spectroscopic (IFS) observations of 306 galaxies from the CALIFA survey.
+We consider the SFR surface density in units of $\log(M{\odot} \text{ yr}^{-1} \text{ Kpc}^{-2})$ and the stellar mass surface density in units of $\log(M{\odot} \text{ Kpc}^{-2})$ in individual spaxels which probe spatial scales of 0.5-1.5 Kpc.
+This local relation exhibits a high degree of correlation with small scatter ( $\sigma = 0.23 \text{ dex}$ ), irrespective of the dominant ionisation source of the host galaxy or its integrated stellar mass.
+We highlight: (i) the integrated star formation main sequence formed by galaxies whose dominant ionisation process is related to star formation, for which we find a slope of 0.81 ±0.02; (ii) the spatially-resolved relation obtained with the spaxel analysis, we find a slope of 0.72 ±0.04; (iii) for the integrated main sequence we identified also a sequence formed by galaxies that are dominated by an old stellar population, which we have called the retired galaxies sequence.

-Key words: galaxies: evolution - galaxies: fundamental parameters - galaxies: star formation
+Subject headings: galaxies: star formation - galaxies: fundamental parameters- galaxies: evolution